Minestrone soup and biscuits by Chef Nancy Henley.

 Chef Nancy Henley teaches important cooking skills to food lovers of all ages, including this young student.

 *Update: We’re so proud of the work we’ve done in our hands-on teaching and dinner party classes.
-Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families, and community members – like you!
+Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families and community-members, like you!
 We hope you enjoy reading about our past classes, and also where we’re headed moving forward.

 0 replies